darktable-org/dtdocs/content/special-topics/variables.md

 # metadata

-Fields from the [metadata editor](../module-reference/utility-modules/shared/metadata-editor.md) can be used for variable substition using the last part of the associated tag name as the variable name.
+Fields from the [metadata editor](../module-reference/utility-modules/shared/metadata-editor.md) can be used for variable substitution using the last part of the associated tag name as the variable name.
 For example, the xmp tag `Xmp.iptc.location` is available as the variable `$(LOCATION)`.

 # string substitution